 Over the summer students should feel free to contact faculty for help and further consultation, keeping in mind, of course, that faculty may be away or unreachable for all or part of the summer.
 In addition, students may make adjustments in the framework or conceptualization of their original topics, in accordance with their initial findings in compiling the preliminary bibliography.
 While the thesis proposal is NOT a CONTRACT IN STONE, it should ensure that the project is a viable one, and get students started in order to make the best possible use of time in the fall.

 - Students will submit their proposals, via email, to the History Department chair in early August.
-(The chair will send out reminder emails in July.)
+(The chair will send out a reminder email.)
 The department faculty will review the proposals to determine the viability of the projects.
 Those students whose projects are deemed acceptable will be admitted into the Honors program.
 The History faculty will strive to make these determinations by the beginning of classes.
 Accepted students should change their registration from Senior Seminar 490 to Senior Honors 497, for which they will need the chair’s signature.

 II.
 Structure and Expectations of the Honors Program